-In honor of April's birthstone, we have yet another blog about diamonds.
+In honor of April's birthstone, we have yet another blog about diamonds in the news.
 Today we write about the Letšeng Mine in the tiny African country of Lesotho; which is back in the news after luxury jeweler Laurence Graff paid $8.8 million, or $656,933 per carat, for a 13.33 carat pink diamond sourced there.
 The per carat price was a record for any Letšeng diamond.
 Red and pink diamonds are the most valuable diamonds in the world.

 “This is the most vivid pink rough diamond I have ever seen, and it is an exceptionally rare treasure,” said Graff.
 “I am sure the polished diamond that comes from this rough will be an auspicious addition to our roll call of famous gems.
 It is an enormous privilege to own this natural miracle.
 We may never see anything like it again.”